Learn how it could help maximise your tax refund.

-To calculate if the new “shortcut method” or the existing “running expenses” is the right one for you, let’s take a look at each one.
+To calculate if the new “shortcut method” or the existing “fixed rate method” is the right one for you, let’s take a look at each one.
 Depending on your circumstances, choosing the wrong method means you could cheat yourself out of big dollars on your tax return.

 You can claim 52c per hour you work from home.
 Plus, you can separately claim the work-related portion of your phone, internet, computer depreciation and other expenses.